 - Data storage planning and security

-- Stranger alarm (on or off) and configuring alerts that work with facial recognition
+- Stranger alarm (on or off)

 - Three different relay modes and delays

 Beyond these features, there is the basic knowledge of how to use the kiosk.
 Accessing settings on the device requires plugging a mouse into a USB port, finding the settings, entering a password... the process is clunky.
 We've worked with demo devices and have learned how to change the language on the device to English, as well as the readings from Celsius to Fahrenheit.

 When Loffler prepares your device for you, we can do so remotely, and we don’t have to go into each individual device.
 Using the cloud, we can make all the adjustments without you needing to fuss with the device.
 We can also adjust configurations for you if and when environmental changes happen.

 This whole methodology goes back to how Loffler works: We take a consultative approach to how we implement technology.
 We’re not just providing you with a widget.
 We’re providing a solution.

 If you have already purchased a kiosk, and have no idea what to do with it, contact us.
 We can take the hunk of metal and plastic you bought and turn it into the precautionary temperature scanning tool you purchased it to be.